steadybit/docs-public/install-and-configure/manage-teams-and-users/README.md

 # Manage Teams and Users

 Steadybit lives transparency by allowing every user to see the performed actions of other teams and users.
-Even so, a Role-Based-Access-Control (RBAC) give you the possibility to control fine-grained permissions and determine on which parts users can take action.
+Even so, a Role-Based-Access-Control (RBAC) gives you the possibility to control fine-grained permissions and determine which parts users can take action.

 * Start by defining your [Teams](../../install-and-configure/manage-teams-and-users/teams.md)
 * Invite and assign [Users](../../install-and-configure/manage-teams-and-users/users.md) to the teams